Diaaa12/autogluonmodel/project/report-template.md

 ## Initial Training
 ### What did you realize when you tried to submit your predictions?
 What changes were needed to the output of the predictor to submit your results?
 TODO: The score for my first model was 1.84007.
-It did not give any errors.
+It did not give any errors. potential errors could be due to having negative values in the predictions.
+I removed the negatives and it was successful.
 However the score was low.

 ### What was the top ranked model that performed?
-TODO: My model2 pefomed the best ranked with a score of 1.68645.
+TODO: The model WeightedEnsemble_L3 perfomed the best ranked with a score of 2.257957.

 ## Exploratory data analysis and feature creation
 ### What did the exploratory analysis find and how did you add additional features?